 If you have more questions send me an email and I will try to help you(-: It isn't as hard as it seems.
 The main thing is you don't erase something that isn't suppose to be erased or it won't work.
 You should preview the changes before you save them to make sure it is what you want.
 If not just go back and change it again and preview again.
 Then if it is the way you want it save it(-:

+Well it is that special day again!
+Guess what?
+It is raining!!!
+I can't believe it!
+We need rain and lots of it!
 I fertilized before it started raining, but I had to get an umbrella for pictures.
 You can almost, not see the bottle tree anymore.
 By next week I am sure it will be hidden by the foilage!
 Happy Fertilizer Friday!!!

+The Europena rose is doing a beautiful job of brightening up my front walkway.
+I have several of these planted along the driveway but they are not blooming as well yet.
+Europena is a floribunda.
 They come back just fine after cows prune them.
 Something to keep in mind if you live in the country(-: Every now and then a cow or cows will get in the yard some how and go to town feasting on my roses!
 This spring it was the forsythia.
 It was really pretty until a cow decided to break the whole thing off at the ground.
 So is the life in the country.
 If its not one thing its a half dozen others!
 Happy Thursday!!!!